domenkozar/domenkozar.com/domenkozar.com/_posts/2014-03-11-why-puppet-chef-ansible-arent-good-enough.markdown

 While we're at rethinking packaging, let's go for **deterministic builds**.
 Packaging output should depend **only** on packaging instructions we've written.

-Actually all that said, we have to carefully pick a language to specfiy *packaging instructions* in it.
+Actually all that said, we have to carefully pick a language to specify *packaging instructions* in it.

 Our package manager is implemented as a [Purely Functional Language](http://en.wikipedia.org/wiki/Pure_function).